andriy-yakubovskiy/SalesforceRegistrationForEventsAndMeetingsTask/README.md

 ## Business Process of App
 **Selection of an event or meeting:<br>**
-The user visits the main page of the application and look through list of upcoming events and meetings.
+The user visits the main page of the application and looks through a list of upcoming events and meetings.
 ![image](https://github.com/user-attachments/assets/d63aada3-9d7c-4616-b0ea-42d7abd602e4)
 <br>
 <br>